Git-it-App/git-it-electron/CONTRIBUTING.md

 ---

 **Code style is [JS Standard](http://standardjs.com) and no ES6 syntax** :tada: but open to relevant new methods.
+Best run `npm run test` after you're done with your changes, to see if there is an error in the syntax.

-Changes to the content of the pages must be made in the `challenge-content` directory (for appropriate language).
+Changes to the content of the pages must be made in the `resources/contents` directory.
 For more information on how the app works, **see the [documentation](docs.md)**.

 ## Building Locally

 If you want to build this locally you'll need [Node.js](https://nodejs.org) on your computer.
-Then clone this repository, install dependencies and launch:
+Then clone this repository, install dependencies and launch the app:

 ```bash
 $ git clone https://github.com/jotoeri/git-it-electron